StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## Will HEVC decoding be enabled in Chrome by default in the future?

-Chrome 104 will integrate HEVC hw support for ChromeOS, Mac and Windows, disabled by default, and you can enable it by passing `--enable-features=PlatformHEVCDecoderSupport` when opening. it should be enabled by default in the future version when stable. (only platform decoder that provided by the OS will be supported in chrome, thus this will be optional depends on the GPU and OS support)
+Chrome 104 and above version will integrate HEVC hw support for ChromeOS, Mac, Windows and Android, disabled by default, and you can enable it by passing `--enable-features=PlatformHEVCDecoderSupport` when opening. it should be enabled by default in the future version when stable. (only platform decoder that provided by the OS will be supported in chrome, thus this will be optional depends on the GPU and OS support)

 ## How to Build?